admw3455/chinese-dictionary/README.md

 Give permission to run with 'chmod +x dict'

-Run with './dict' or copy to usr/local/bin with 'sudo cp dict* /usr/local/bin' (if you have the package dict installed from an official rep., rename dict to another name)
+Run with './dict'

 Usage:
-'dict 你好' returns translation for 你好
+'./dict 你好' returns translation for 你好

-'dict' takes user input for continous use
+'./dict' takes user input for continous use

 Based on CCDICT, please follow their license.